Program Quality Policy

 1. Purpose

-This policy is intended to provide an overarching framework for developing and delivering quality academic programming and maintaining exemplary academic standards.
+This Policy provides an overarching framework for developing and delivering quality academic programming and maintaining exemplary academic standards.
+The Policy details critical processes that support academic quality and demonstrate the College’s commitment to continuous improvement and alignment with Ministry standards and directives.

 2. Application and Scope

-This policy applies to all academic programs offered by Mohawk College.
-Review processes will be modified for programs requiring external accreditation, as well as for degree programs, apprenticeship programs, college certificate programs and non-postsecondary programs.
+This Policy applies to all academic programs offered by Mohawk College.
+Review processes may be modified for programs requiring external accreditation, as well as for degree programs, apprenticeship programs, local College certificate programs, and non-postsecondary programs.

 3. Definitions

-“Annual Review” is the process used to review and revise curriculum based on College strategic directions, feedback from faculty, Program Advisory Committee members, students, administration, and the analysis of relevant data.
+“Annual Program Review” is the process used to review and revise curriculum based on the College’s strategic directions, feedback from faculty, Program Advisory Committee members, students, administration, and the analysis of relevant data.
+Annual Program Review is also referred to as Curriculum Committee.

-“Comprehensive Review” refers to cyclical program quality review conducted every five years for all College programs.
+“Comprehensive Program Review” refers to a cyclical program quality review conducted every five to seven years for all College programs.
 This review, which builds on the annual review, assesses each program against established quality criteria.

-“Conventional Programs” are programs that either have provincial program standards, are offered by other Ontario colleges and/or are delivered via the traditional college model of semester blocks, typically leading to an Ontario Credential.
+“Conventional Programs” are programs that either have provincial program standards, are offered by other Ontario colleges and typically leading to an Ontario Credential under the Ontario Qualifications Framework (OQF).

 1. core to the brand and focus of the College; or